BRENDA tissue ontology

 The BRENDA tissue ontology (BTO) represents a comprehensive structured encyclopedia.
-It provides terms, classifications, and definitions of tissues, organs, anatomical structures, plant parts, cell cultures, cell types, and cell lines of organisms from all taxonomic groups (animals, plants, fungis, protozoon) as enzyme sources.
+It provides terms, classifications, and definitions of tissues, organs, anatomical structures, plant parts, cell cultures, cell types, and cell lines of organisms from all taxonomic groups (animals, plants, fungi, protozoon) as enzyme sources.
 The information is connected to the functional data in the BRENDA ("BRaunschweig ENzyme DAtabase“) enzyme information system.